jszurlewicz/jszurlewicz/README.md

 ---

 ## 👨‍💼 About Me
+My name is Juan Ignacio Szurlewicz and I´m from Argentina.
 I'm a **young economist, data analyst, and data scientist** with over **2 years of experience** in the data field.
 During this time, I've worked as a consultant for a leading consulting firm in Argentina, where I contributed to various **S&OP (Sales and Operations Planning)** and **IBP (Integrated Business Planning)** projects.
-My work involved delivering valuable solutions to clients in the **retail industry**, primarily in Brazil.
+My work involved delivering valuable solutions to clients in the **retail industry**, primarily in Brazil, using Pyplan, wich is the own library and IDE of the company, based on Python, where we develop the models.

 ---

 ## 💻 Technical Skills
 - **Programming Languages**: ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=Python&logoColor=white)
-- **Libraries & Frameworks**: pandas, numpy, xarray, scikit-learn, SciPy, PySpark
+- **Libraries & Frameworks**: Pandas, Numpy, Xarray, Scikit-learn, SciPy, PySpark, Polars, Tensorflow, Seaborn, Plotly and so others.
 - **Data Tools**: ![SQL](https://img.shields.io/badge/-SQL-4479A1?style=flat&logo=Microsoft%20SQL%20Server&logoColor=white), ![Power BI](https://img.shields.io/badge/-Power%20BI-F2C811?style=flat&logo=Power%20BI&logoColor=black)
-- **Other Tools**: Microsoft Excel, PowerPoint
+- **Other Tools**: Microsoft Excel, PowerPoint, Microsoft Word

 ---